segmentio/validate-form/Readme.md

 # validate-form

   Easily validate a form element against a set of rules.
+The rules can be sync or async, and the form submission will wait.

 ## Installation